 Whether you opt for a home equity loan, HELOC, or Hometap Investment, here are four ways you can use that wealth to do what you really want.

 Credit card debt weighs heavily on many Americans with average interest rates at 15%.
-That’s why a home equity loan with low interest rates of 5% is so attractive.
-Use funds from your home equity loan to consolidate that credit card debt and significantly improve your financial picture.
+That’s why a home equity loan with interest rates as low as 5% is so attractive.
+Use funds from your home equity loan to consolidate that credit card debt and significantly improve your financial posture.

-The costs of education have skyrocketed.
+The cost of education has skyrocketed.
 But investing in your education or your children’s education provides lifelong returns.
 Private education loans may seem like a solid bet but they often have higher interest rates than a home equity loan.
 Plus, you can use your home equity funds to pay for college or offset the burden of student debt.

 Build your dream kitchen.
 Renovate the unfinished basement.
 Add that party patio you’ve wanted.
 Home improvements are like a double rainbow.
 Not only do they provide instant gratification to the present homeowner but also that remodel can result in a profit when you sell, according to LendingTree.

 4. Buy a second home

 If you’re excited to add property to your portfolio, tapping into your home equity makes a lot of sense.
 Whether you’re considering a vacation home or investment property, home equity loans have lower rates comparatively to other types of loans like a second mortgage.
 As with any investment, you should familiarize yourself with the pros and cons of using your home equity to fund a second home.